Frequently Asked Questions

 How do I find the materials I need?

 Media Services has a permanent collection of more than 10,000 titles.
-You can access our catalog online through our myOakton at home, in your office, or in the Media Services office at either campus.
+You can access our online catalog through our myOakton, by selecting My Courses tab and scrolling down to Media Services for students section, at home, in your office, or in the Media Services office at either campus.
 While MS staff members are not content specialists, we can help you identify potentially useful items within the collection.

 We can also help you obtain titles you need from retail sources; just be sure to give us as much lead time as possible (at least three weeks).
 All permanent acquisitions are handled through the library.
 Also, you may be able to find materials through other sources (like your public library).

 What about getting AV materials on interlibrary loan?

 Unfortunately, Media Services does not participate in interlibrary loan.

 What is all this equipment in my classroom?
 Who will operate it for me?

 Media Services is happy to do one-on-one consultations, often in the classroom(s) you use, to ensure that you can meet your specific needs.
 We also have room-specific reference guides available.
 Check myOakton or ask an MS staff member for a copy.
 To arrange a consultation, contact our office at either campus.